Forced assimilation

-Forced assimilation is an involuntary process of cultural assimilation of religious or ethnic minority groups during which they are forced to adopt language, national identity, norms, mores, customs, traditions, values, mentality, perceptions, way of life, and often religion and ideology of established and generally larger community belonging to dominant culture by government.
-Also enforcement of a new language in legislation, education, literature, worshiping counts as forced assimilation.
+Forced assimilation is the involuntary cultural assimilation of religious or ethnic minority groups, during which they are forced by a government to adopt the language, national identity, norms, mores, customs, traditions, values, mentality, perceptions, way of life, and often the religion and ideology of an established and generally larger community belonging to a dominant culture.

+The enforced use of a dominant language in legislation, education, literature, and worship also counts as forced assimilation.
 Unlike ethnic cleansing, the local population is not outright destroyed and may or may not be forced to leave a certain area.
-Instead the assimilation of the population is made mandatory.
+Instead, the assimilation of the population is made mandatory.
 This is also called mandatory assimilation by scholars who study genocide and nationalism.

 Mandatory assimilation has sometimes been made a policy of new or contested nations, often during or in the aftermath of a war.
 Some examples are both the German and French forced assimilation in the provinces Alsace and (at least a part of) Lorraine, and some decades after the Swedish conquests of the Danish provinces Scania, Blekinge and Halland the local population was submitted to forced assimilation, or even the forced assimilation of ethnic Teochews in Bangkok by the Siam government during World War I until the 1973 uprising.

+Overview

+Forced assimilation is a mode of assimilation that occurs by force, when one society conquers another society.
+It may manifest through the establishment of different types of colonies and tends to take place during the process of colonization.
+Forced assimilation may persist into the postcolonial era.

+Numerous societies have undergone forced assimilation following the establishment of plantation, occupation, or settler colonies.
+This process often intersects with broader historical events such as enslavement, forced immigration, or foreign conquest.
+Forced assimilation occurs when a society is deprived of the ability to preserve its cultural or societal institutions and customs, potentially resulting in either full or partial assimilation.

+Full forced assimilation entails the complete adoption of another society's language, religion, and social practices, accompanied by full integration into the dominant society.
+Conversely, partial forced assimilation may involve the adoption of aspects of another society's language, religion, and social norms, yet without the acquisition of equivalent privileges enjoyed by the dominant society.
+Such incomplete assimilation is marked by the perpetuation of hierarchical relationships between the dominant and subordinate societies.